OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-31.md

 ## 2 Chronicles 31:7

-In the third month they began to make the heaps, and they finished them by the seventh month.
+They commenced gathering the heaps in the third month and completed them by the seventh month.

 ## 2 Chronicles 31:8

-When Hezekiah and the rulers came and saw the heaps, they blessed the Lord and His people Israel.
+When Hezekiah and the rulers came and observed the heaps, they praised the Lord and His people Israel.

 ---